Volume 65 Issue 4 April 2015

 Johann Weyer used his compassion and a pioneering approach to mental illness to oppose the witch-craze of early modern Europe.

 Rhodesia’s white minority government declared unilateral independence from the UK in 1965, gaining covert support from France, Britain’s colonial rival in Africa, as Joanna Warson explains.

 Isabella Tree explores the Kumaris, young girls chosen to be worshipped in Nepal by both Hindus and Buddhists as symbols of purity and makers of kings.

 The painter Claude Monet spent his early twenties as a soldier in French North Africa, yet none of his works or writings from this period survive.
-Jeffrey Meyers pieces together a portrait of the artist as a young man.

 A century ago, the Women’s Congress met with the aim of revolutionising a ravaged political landscape.